- Scheduling Across Applications

-Before dynamic allocation, a Spark executor exits either on failure or when the associated application has also exited.
-In both scenarios, all state associated with the executor is no longer needed and can be safely discarded.
+Before dynamic allocation, if a Spark executor exits when the associated application has also exited then all state associated with the executor is no longer needed and can be safely discarded.
 With dynamic allocation, however, the application is still running when an executor is explicitly removed.
 If the application attempts to access state stored in or written by the executor, it will have to perform a recompute the state.
 Thus, Spark needs a mechanism to decommission an executor gracefully by preserving its state before removing it.

 This requirement is especially important for shuffles.
 During a shuffle, the Spark executor first writes its own map outputs locally to disk, and then acts as the server for those files when other executors attempt to fetch them.
 In the event of stragglers, which are tasks that run for much longer than their peers, dynamic allocation may remove an executor before the shuffle completes, in which case the shuffle files written by that executor must be recomputed unnecessarily.

 The solution for preserving shuffle files is to use an external shuffle service, also introduced in Spark 1.2.
 This service refers to a long-running process that runs on each node of your cluster independently of your Spark applications and their executors.
 If the service is enabled, Spark executors will fetch shuffle files from the service instead of from each other.
 This means any shuffle state written by an executor may continue to be served beyond the executor’s lifetime.